 When money is tight, it might be difficult to pay all of your monthly bills.
+Rising prices and inventory shortages can also put pressure on your budget.
 You may have to make hard financial decisions about which bills you should pay and which ones you delay.
 Although everyone’s financial situation is unique, here are some general rules of thumb for which payments to prioritize.

 1. Food, Medicine and Child Care

 The main bills you should pay first are grocery/food, child care, and essential medicine.
 These items should be your first priority.
 Although they are necessities, it’s important to be mindful of these expenses and keep them to a minimum.
 For example, look for opportunities to save money at the grocery store.

 Keep current on your mortgage or rent payments if you can.
 A home financed with a mortgage is a secured debt.
 The lender expects timely and consistent payments.
 If you own your home, real estate taxes and insurance must be paid.
 These expenses may be included in the monthly mortgage payment.
 Any condo fees or mobile home lot payments also should be considered a high priority.
 Failure to pay these obligations could lead to a lot of stress and loss of your home.

 Make payments on essential utilities such as heat, water, and electricity.
 Working hard to maintain your mortgage or rent payment makes little sense if you don’t have heat, water or power.
 Carefully analyze other expenses in this category such as cell phones, house phones, Internet and cable TV.
 Are these “needs” or “wants”?
 Could you do without them in a financial crisis?
 Could you save money on electricity, heating and cooling, or phone bills?

 100% Free Debt Counseling.
 Confidential & Pressure Free.

 GreenPath provided a total of 86,532 financial services 2021.
 Start a conversation with a counselor today.